johanvts/emacs-fireplace/README.rst

 To-Do
 -----
-Get the package into MELPA.
+- Get the package into MELPA.
-Group up variables for easier customization.
+- Group up variables for easier customization.
+- Better status bar